owens1127/bungie-net-core/README.md

-This is a work in progress Node wrapper for the Bungie API, specifically the in-game Destiny 2 functionality.
-It is currently a work in progress and not ready for release.
+This is a Typescript wrapper for the Bungie API.
+It is mostly for personal use, but if you find any bugs please report them.